Native Art Blog

 Haida Art

-Haida art is renowned among Indigenous art styles.
+Haida art is renowned among Indigenous art styles of the Pacific Northwest.
 Carvings convey history and lineage, and glimpses of the supernatural world.

 The Art of Repousse